saltastroops/PyAstroSALT/docs/quickstart.md

 ---
 ```

 Technically, the `login` functions requests an authentication token from the server, which is passed along with any future requests.
-The important thing to bear in mind is that this token has a finite lifetime (of a week); so if you are planning to run a script for days, you'll have to logout and login again every once ion a while.
+The important thing to bear in mind is that this token has a finite lifetime (of a week); so if you are planning to run a script for days, you'll have to logout and login again every once in a while.

 ### Downloading a proposal